hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/431_thoughts_on_the_vedas_and_upanishads.md

 Are then ceremonials bad?
 No, they will benefit those who are coming on.

-In one of the Upanishads (i.e. Katha) this question is asked by Nachiketâ, a youth: "Some say of a dead man, he is gone; others, he is still living.
+In one of the Upanishads (i.e. Katha) this question is asked by Nachiketā, a youth: "Some say of a dead man, he is gone; others, he is still living.
 You are Yama, Death.
 You know the truth; do answer me."
 Yama replies, "Even the Devas, many of them, know not — much less men.
 Boy, do not ask of me this answer."
 But Nachiketa persists.
 Yama again